SWE-UniStuttgart/Qlunc/readme.md

 ### Lidar_Projects
 When a lidar object is created, data from its characteristics and measuring configuration are stored here.
 ### Utils
  - Contains scripts meant to do different tasks.
 Importing packages and stand alone funtions which don´t interface directly with `Qlunc` but are necessary to compute calculations.
-Also contains a `Qlunc_Plotting.py` script to automate plots and `Qlunc_ImportModules.py` to import necessary python packages.
+Also contains `Qlunc_Plotting.py`, a script to automate plots and `Qlunc_ImportModules.py` to import the necessary python packages.
+ - The new functions implemented for this release estimating the uncertainty in $V_{LOS}$ and $V_{h}$ are allocated here.
 ###  TestFile_Qlunc
  - `Qlunc_inputs.yml`: Copy and paste in `Main` or
  - Use `Template_yaml_inputs_file.yml` to create your own use case